pascalhabluetzel/grifo/README.md

 pip install parasail
 ```

-Other depencies are: qcat, nanofilt, vsearch, minimap2, and crest4
+Other depencies are: qcat, nanofilt, and vsearch

 # Citation